Mainz Biomed Reports Mid-Year 2024 Financial Results And Provides Corporate Update

 Company highlights its path to success for 2025

-BERKELEY, Calif. and MAINZ, Germany, Oct.
-21, 2024 (GLOBE NEWSWIRE) -- Mainz Biomed N.V.
+BERKELEY, US – MAINZ, Germany – October 21, 2024 - Mainz Biomed N.V.
 (NASDAQ:MYNZ) (“Mainz Biomed” or the“Company”), a molecular genetics diagnostic company specializing in the early detection of cancer, announced today financial results for the first half of 2024, an update on 2024 accomplishments, and its outlook for the end of the year and strategic direction for 2025.

 Key 2024 Accomplishments